 Holly Wong is an artist who lives and works in San Francisco, California.
 She was educated at the San Francisco Art Institute where she graduated with a Master of Fine Arts with a concentration in New Genres.
-Holly creates installations, mixed media projects and works on paper.
-For the past twenty years, Holly has worked in a variety of mediums and approaches including painting, photography, textiles, video and performance.
+Holly creates installations and photographs, integrating non-traditional approaches with more traditional sewing techniques associated with the history of women.
+Her approach is both non-conventional but also deeply rooted in her history and culture.

+When I consider the physicality of the body, it brings up feelings of weight and pressure but yet a counter balance of elusiveness and lightness.
 My work is a constant process of assembling, deconstructing and then making whole once again.
-Through the actions of sewing, gluing, or knotting, I build and construct and then by cutting and tearing, structures fall apart and then are reconstructed again.
+Through the action of sewing, I build and construct and then by cutting and resewing, structures are reconstructed again.
 It is very much the way I feel about the process of life.
 It grows, becomes, falls apart sometimes because of our own actions, and then there is the attempt to repair.
-But yet in the process of repairing, things become something stronger than before.
+But yet in the process of repairing, we become stronger than before.

 My photographs as a parallel process capture moments of those ephemeral states.
 My projects are created within the context of contemporary life where we are faced daily with noise, friction, and conflict; my work offers an alternative to that experience by focusing viewers in the present moment.